Lung Cancer Clinical Trial

 Histologically confirmed 25% of tumor cells expressing mesothelin as determined by NCI Laboratory of Pathology.
 Determination can be made using archival tumor tissue or fresh biopsy.

-Have measurable disease based on RECIST 1.1.
+Have measurable disease based on Response Evaluation Criteria in Solid Tumors (RECIST).
 Lesions in a previously irradiated area are considered measurable if progression has been demonstrated in such lesions.

-Subjects must have received prior standard of care treatments for locally advanced or metastatic NSCLC.
+Subjects must have received prior standard of care treatments for locally advanced or metastatic non-small cell lung cancer (NSCLC).

 Patients must be more than 3 weeks out of systemic treatments, such as chemotherapy.